Public Events and Other Things we do

-The Society is paid by its clients to organise these events and funds accrued from local events stay at local level.
+The society is paid by its clients to organise these events and funds accrued from local events stay at local level.
 However, Regia Anglorum owns land in Kent on which we are building a permanent site, runs a small navy of five ship replicas and funds a number of on-going projects in a year.
 All monies earned by the society's members are held in common and managed for the good of all.
 We have no paid officers, but their expenses are often covered by pre-arrangement.

 Over the Regia season, which usually lasts from February to September, the society will be employed at a number of public shows staged in castle grounds and other interesting historical sites throughout the length and breadth of the British Isles.
 We work with various clients, such as Town or City councils or private clients.
 Regia makes a charge to appear at nearly all public events, however the individual members are not paid.
+On some rare occasions, the society may pay fuel expenses, or “hardship money”, but the society seldom earns enough to be able to do this.

 There is, of course, a downside.
 You must be able to be available at relatively short notice and be able to take time off work/college if necessary.
 Location work is often cold and damp or hot and dusty, necessarily in draughty castles or in the country far from modern buildings and amenities.
 There is a lot of standing about and waiting for the crew to set the next shot, then doing the same thing several times as they change the camera angles.
 But we never have any trouble finding intrepid souls willing to get their faces in the frame!